DanielRaible76/3D-modeling/Cleveland Union Terminal/CUT Cuyahoga viaduct approach/README.md

-Note: The concrete bridge piers may be printed using convention PLA methods
+Note: The concrete bridge piers may be effectively printed using convention PLA methods

 Note: The cantilevered cantenary supports fit within the Scenic Express Riveted Steel Plate Girder Bridge Supports